 Also, it is important to pay special attention to the photo size.
 US passport photo size is different than EU passport size.
 The details are on the web page.
 Be sure to take off your glasses if you wear them; this is a new rule.
 And don’t smile!

 After security you will find signs directing you to Citizen Services.
 You will also see a handy photo booth to take your passport photos.
+This photo booth will print out the correct size photos for you.
+Remember, no smiling and take off your glasses.
 Cost is one Euro.
-Proceed on up the stairs and you end up in a room that looks like any post office.
+Proceed on up the stairs and you end up in a room that looks like any generic office.
 Take a number and wait your turn.
 There are separate windows for process and payment.
 After they take your papers and make sure everything is correct, they send you to the payment window.
 Pay and then go back to the first window.
 (They hold your number place so you don’t have to wait again in line.)